cucumber/docs/content/docs/cucumber/state.md

 The reason using Cucumber with a DI framework typically originates from the fact that the tested application also uses the same framework.
 So we need to configure a custom injector to be used with Cucumber.
-This injectors ties tests and application instances together.
+This injector ties tests and application instances together.

 Here is an example of a typical step definition using [Google Guice](/docs/cucumber/state/#guice).
 Using the Cucumber provided Guice injector will fail to instantiate the required `appService` member.